NRx Pharmaceuticals (NASDAQ:NRXP) Shares Gap Down to $17.86

-NRx Pharmaceuticals, Inc. (NASDAQ:NRXP) shares gapped down prior to trading on Wednesday .
+NRx Pharmaceuticals, Inc. (NASDAQ:NRXP)’s share price gapped down before the market opened on Wednesday .
 The stock had previously closed at $17.86, but opened at $17.16.
-NRx Pharmaceuticals shares last traded at $16.60, with a volume of 5,155 shares changing hands.
+NRx Pharmaceuticals shares last traded at $16.60, with a volume of 5,155 shares.

 NRX Pharmaceuticals, Inc, a clinical-stage small molecule pharmaceutical company, develops various therapeutics for the treatment of central nervous system disorders and life-threatening pulmonary diseases.
 The company's pipeline includes medicinal candidates in Phase 2 and Phase 3 trials for COVID-19-related lung injury and acute respiratory distress.